The Krypton Security Architecture

 c_priv_key. krd then displays

-c_pub_key in a QR code in the terminal as shown below.
+c_pub_key in a QR code.

 (1) Bootstrapping a secure pairing

 c_pub_key, represented as step (1) in the diagram above, by scanning the QR code with the in-app camera.
 Scanning the QR code is the only communication channel assumed to be free of tampering.
-We assume the data in the QR code is transmitted to the phone untampered, but not necessarily secretly.
+We assume the data in the QR code is transmitted to the phone un-tampered, but is not necessarily confidential.
 The adversary seeing the QR code is not a threat as it only contains public information.
 Communication between kr and Krypton is always encrypted and signed using krd and Krypton’s session key pairs to create a fully trusted channel.

 (2) Sending Krypton’s session public key